Investigators probe fire at Republican Party’s New Mexico HQ that group says is arson

 (CNN) — A fire damaged the entryway at the Republican Party of New Mexico’s Albuquerque headquarters early Sunday, which the party called “a deliberate act of arson.”

-The words “ICE=KKK” were spray-painted on the building, the party said in a media release posted to X. No one was hurt in the fire, it said, and law enforcement is investigating.
+The words “ICE=KKK” were spray-painted on the building, the party said in a news release posted on its website.
+No one was hurt in the fire, it said, and law enforcement is investigating.

 “This horrific attack, fueled by hatred and intolerance, is a direct assault on our values, freedoms, and our right to political expression,” it said.
 “This is not an isolated incident.
 It is part of a disturbing pattern of politically motivated violence that has plagued our country — fueled in part by the silence and implicit encouragement from progressive leaders who refuse to condemn these acts.”